AvantikaDG/Junkathon/README.md

 # Junkathon

-Submission for the BostonHacks Junkathon 2019 - hackathon for the worst ideas!
+First prize winning submission for the BostonHacks Junkathon 2019 - hackathon for the worst ideas!

 ## What is the hardest part of studying?
 Distraction, right?